gitthermal/website/docs/getting-started.md

 titleBorder: true
 ---

-[Thermal](/) is open-source desktop application allows you to manage all Git repository at one place by providing you a simple to use graphic user interface with built-in features commits, history, repository settings and more.
+[Thermal](/) is open-source desktop application allows you to manage your Git repositories at one place by providing a simple to use graphic interface with built-in features like commits, history, repository settings and more.

 ### Features